 Follow local veterinary colleges and veterinary practices on social media to be the first to see any new vacancies posted.

 Contact your local veterinary practices directly to ask for a work placement or enquire about employment opportunities.

 Attend relevant open evenings and career days such as our Careers With Animals Day to discuss your career plans with local colleges and practices.
-Gaining work experience in a veterinary practice before applying for a course is an excellent way to gain insight into the role of a veterinary nurse and confirm that it's the right career path for you.
-Experience is desirable and can strengthen your application, however it is not an essential requirement.

 Veterinary Nursing Qualifications at The College of Animal Welfare

 We offer a range of veterinary nursing qualifications, from Further Education (Level 3 Diploma) through to Higher Education (FdSc and BSc Honours).
 All of our programmes will allow you to apply for professional registration as a Registered Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS).
-Further Education - Level 3 Diploma in Veterinary Nursing (Companion Animal) - Veterinary Nurse Level 3 Apprenticeship Companion Animal Higher Education - BSc Honours Veterinary Nursing (Middlesex University) - BSc Honours Veterinary Nursing with Foundation Year (Middlesex University) As the largest provider of veterinary nurse training in the UK, we can offer you the opportunity to train as a veterinary nurse by joining a community of like-minded students who all share a passion for animals and a desire to join an exciting and rewarding profession.
+Further Education - Level 3 Diploma in Veterinary Nursing (Companion Animal Pathway) - Level 3 Diploma in Equine Veterinary Nursing Higher Education - FdSc Veterinary Nursing (Royal Veterinary College) - BSc Honours Veterinary Nursing (Middlesex University) As the largest provider of veterinary nurse training in the UK, we can offer you the opportunity to train as a veterinary nurse by joining a community of like-minded students who all share a passion for animals and a desire to join an exciting and rewarding profession.
 Visit www.caw.ac.uk/vn for more details about our courses.
-Career Progression for Veterinary Nurses Career opportunities for qualified veterinary nurses are varied and wide-ranging...
-Work as a sales representative for veterinary suppliers Train to become a veterinary physiotherapist or hydrotherapist Become a Head Veterinary Nurse or practice manager Teach VN students in education roles such as lecturing Work in a first opinion veterinary practice, referral practice or veterinary hospital Study additional qualifications or pursue specialist training in areas such as dentistry or feline medicine much more!
+Career Progression for Veterinary Nurses

+Career opportunities for qualified veterinary nurses are varied and wide-ranging...
+Work as a sales representative for veterinary suppliers Train to become a veterinary physiotherapist or hydrotherapist Become a Head Veterinary Nurse or practice manager Teach VN students in education roles such as lecturing Work in a first opinion veterinary practice, referral practice or veterinary hospital Academic research roles